McDonnell Douglas KC-10 Extender: Further developments

 A need for new transport aircraft for the Royal Netherlands Air Force (Koninklijke Luchtmacht) was first identified in 1984.
 The 1991 Gulf War highlighted the deficiencies in mobility of European forces.
-In 1991 four categories of transport requirements were established.
+In 1991, four categories of transport requirements were established.
 Category A required a large cargo aircraft with a range of at least 4,500 km and the capability to refuel F-16s.
 In 1992, two DC-10-30CFs were acquired from Martinair in a buy/leaseback contract.
 When one of the two aircraft was lost in the Martinair Flight 495 crash, a third aircraft was bought from Martinair.

-The conversion was handled via the United States foreign military sales program, which in turn contracted McDonnell Douglas.
+The conversion was handled via the United States foreign military sales program, which contracted McDonnell Douglas.
 Costs for the conversion were initially estimated at $89.5 million (FY 1994).
 The aircraft were to be equipped with both a boom and a probe and drogue system.
-However, because McDonnell Douglas did not have any experience with the requested Remote Aerial Refueling Operator (RARO) system, and because the third aircraft differed from the original two, the program could not be completed at budget.
+Because McDonnell Douglas did not have any experience with the requested Remote Aerial Refueling Operator (RARO) system, and because the third aircraft differed from the original two, the program could not be completed at budget.
 By omitting the probe and drogue system and a fixed partition wall between the cargo and passenger, the cost could be limited at $96 million.

 To make up for the cost increase McDonnell Douglas hired Dutch companies to do part of the work.
 The conversion of the aircraft was performed by KLM and was done from October 1994 to September 1995 for the first aircraft and from February to December 1995 for the second.
 This was much longer than planned, mostly because McDonnell Douglas delivered the parts late.
 This would have again increased the cost, but in the contract for the AH-64 Apaches which the Royal Netherlands Air Force also bought from McDonnell Douglas, the price was agreed to be kept at $96 million.